A-VIKASH-KUMAR/creative_assignment/readme.md

-*Blog post api*
+# Blog Post API

+## Overview

+This Node.js API provides functionality for managing blog posts.
+Follow the instructions below to set up the API, add, retrieve, update, and delete blog posts.

+## Installation

+1. Run the following command to start the API:

+   bash
-1 - npm start
+   npm start

-2- add blog post
+   The API will be available at http://localhost:3001.

+## Adding a Blog Post

-send a POST request to http://localhost:3001/api/blog with the following payload
+To add a new blog post, send a POST request to http://localhost:3001/api/blog with the following payload:

+json
 {
-	"title": "this is a example blog post 1", "content":"hi this is vikash writing an example post", "author":"vikash kumar"
+  "title": "This is an example blog post",
+  "content": "Hi, this is [Your Name] writing an example post", "author": "[Your Name]"
 }

+## Retrieving Blog Posts

-3- send a GET request to /api/blog to get all blog posts
+1. To get all blog posts, send a GET request to http://localhost:3001/api/blog.

-4- send a GET request to /api/blog/:id to get a blog post with a id
+2. To get a specific blog post by ID, send a GET request to http://localhost:3001/api/blog/:id.

+## Updating a Blog Post

-5- send a PUT request to  /api/blog/:id  to update a blog post with a id
+To update a blog post, send a PUT request to http://localhost:3001/api/blog/:id with the updated payload.

+## Deleting a Blog Post

-6- send a delete request to  /api/blog/:id to delete a blog post with a id
+To delete a blog post, send a DELETE request to http://localhost:3001/api/blog/:id.